 If you’re from out of town, you probably know a few buddies that are from the same hometown as you.
-Probably a housemate if not a colleague who intends to head back during the upcoming holidays.
-Carpool with them and split the cost.
-Even if your friend is living in Penang and you are heading back home to Ipoh, try hitching a ride to and be sure to chip in a little extra as basic etiquette for the slight detour they had to take to drop you off.
+They can be a housemate, a colleague, or even mutual friends who intend to head back during the upcoming holidays.
+Suggest the idea of carpooling with them, and offer to split the cost.
+Even if they don’t live in the same city, say Penang while you are headed to Ipoh, see if they’re open to the idea of taking a slight detour to drop you off; be sure to chip in a little extra as basic etiquette.

-If none of your friends are heading back this holidays or are taking alternative forms of transport, try an app to find you some carpool buddies on Carpool World or Tompang Buddy.
-You can share the cost of the ride which means saving money and make some new friends during the trip.
+If none of your friends are heading back this holidays or are not going in the same direction, this may be a good time to try an app to find you some carpool buddies on Carpool World or Drouper.
+You can share the cost of the ride which means saving money and even making some new friends during the trip back.

 Balik Kampung Time!

 Whatever your choice of transport going back home this coming Raya, it is always beneficial to plan ahead.
 Get plenty of rest beforehand if you are driving, or arrive early to the airport or station if you are taking a bus, train, or plane to go home – there’s bound to be a lot of people.
 Some credit cards even offer travel insurance on top of cashback, so be sure to take a look at the card’s terms and conditions.
 Check out our comparison tool to see which cards fits your needs the best.